dennissxz/data-science-handbook/_sources/34-clustering/11-k-means.md

 ## Algorithm

 A standard algorithm for $k$-means is Lloyd-Forgy algorithm, which is an heuristic method.
+For other algorithms, see [here](https://stackoverflow.com/questions/20446053/k-means-lloyd-forgy-macqueen-hartigan-wong).

 ---
 **Lloyd-Forgy algorithm for $k$-means clustering**